From walking pneumonia to COVID-19 pneumonia, here are some key facts about this potentially serious condition.

 “To monitor your symptoms, I recommend keeping a working thermometer and a blood oxygen reader, called a pulse oximeter, at home,” she says.

-If you have any of the following symptoms, Ward recommends seeking medical attention:
+If you have any of the following symptoms, Dr. Ward recommends seeking medical attention:

 - A fever above 102 degrees Fahrenheit, even after taking fever-lowering medications, like acetaminophen or ibuprofen